-Take Five - World markets themes for the week ahead
+Take Five: World markets themes for the week ahead

 Last year at Davos, U.S. Treasury Secretary Steven Mnuchin sent the dollar plunging by saying a weak currency was good for the United States.
 This year though, with a government in shutdown, President Donald Trump has cancelled Mnuchin's Switzerland trip.

 Trump is also economising in other ways, including buying MacDonalds' burgers for White House visitors.
-But anxiety is growing over how much the shutdown could hit U.S. growth and to what extent it will filter to already stuttering world growth.
-So far, damage looks limited -- jobless claims have continued to fall and the Philly Fed business outlook survey was above-forecast.
+But anxiety is growing over how much the shutdown could hit U.S. growth and to what extent it will filter through to already stuttering world growth.
+So far, damage looks limited -- jobless claims have continued to fall and the Philly Fed business outlook survey was above forecast.

 But the longer it continues, the worse it gets.
-Not only are 800,000 government workers going without pay, a delay to tax refunds for other citizens will hit companies reliant on consumer spending.
+Not only are 800,000 government workers going without pay, a delay to tax refunds for other citizens will hit companies that rely on consumer spending.

 The government has until early March before the debt ceiling kicks in.
 It could then also miss some social security payments.
-But the Democrat-controlled House shows no sign of agreeing Trump's demands for $5.7 billion (£4.4 billion) to fund a border wall.
-And a House vote to fund the government through Feb 28 was postponed to the coming week.
+But the Democrat-controlled House shows no sign of agreeing Trump's demands for $5.7 billion to fund a border wall.
+And a House vote to fund the government through Feb.
+28 was postponed to the coming week.

-Mnuchin meanwhile has declined to testify to the House about how the shutdown may impact the upcoming tax filing season.
+Mnuchin meanwhile has declined to testify to the House about how the shutdown may affect the upcoming tax filing season.

 GRAPHIC: U.S. government shutdowns - https://tmsnrt.rs/2Hi3Mnp